v4v-info/v4v-info.github.io/index.md

 show_call_box: true
 ---

-# Welcome to the New International Lifestyle
+# A New Way to Think about Value

 Value-for-value is a monetization model, a content format, and a way of life.
 It is about freedom and openness, connection and free speech, sound money and